MySQL

 There might be differences between different MySQL-server versions.

-VARCHAR(Length) String length + 1 bytes A fixed-length field from 0 to 255 characters long.
+VARCHAR(Length) String length + 1 bytes A variable-length field from 0 to 255 characters long.
+Names, email addresses, usernames, short descriptions

 TIMESTAMP 8 bytes In the format of YYYYMMDDHHMMSS.